Just in Time

 48 x 36 acrylic on wood panel

 After hurricane Helene hit this area, it not only took homes, businesses, cars, trees, lives and the land under all of it, it also took the Autumn.
 The trees that were still standing had been stripped of their leaves.
 Many were caked in brown mud.
 On the heels of this, winter came, barren of life, barren of color.
 The utter destruction couldn’t be ignored.
 I wasn’t sure I could take it anymore.
-Living in a world not only stripped of familiar things and places, but also stripped of life is heavy and sad.
+Living in a world not only stripped of familiar things and places but also stripped of life is heavy and sad.
 This was the longest winter of my life.
 Our neighborhood in Bat Cave, NC, in the Hickory Nut Gorge, was in one of the worst hit areas.
-Two thirds of the homes in our little “downtown” Bat Cave were destroyed by the floodwaters that took homes and cars and the land and debris flows that came down the steep mountain sides.
-Then, just in time, spring came. slowly at first them roaring in.
-It gave me hope and the ability to come to terms and begin to accept what had happened to my mountains and community.
+Two thirds of the homes in our neighborhood were destroyed by the floodwaters and landslide that took homes, cars, and the land beneath them.
+Then, just in time, spring came, slowly at first then roaring in.
+It gave me hope and the ability to begin the process of accepting what had happened to my mountains and community.
 This is a painting I started in that long bleak winter and finished in the abundance of spring.